Prospective graduate student interested in joining our lab? Check our Contact page

 Lina Agredo - Undergraduate student (Icesi University)

-I am a soon to be Biologist with emphasis in Molecular Biology and Biotechnology from Icesi University located in Cali, Colombia.
+I am a Biologist with emphasis in Molecular Biology and Biotechnology from Icesi University located in Cali, Colombia.
 My research interests are Animal Physiology and Molecular Biology.
 I participated in a project that studied mechanisms of neuroprotection against ischemia, which later on became my undergrad thesis.
 I undertook the study of hypoxic pre-conditioning in cerebral primary cultures, learned various procedures and techniques such as MTT cell viability assay, immunofluorescence and immunocytochemistry.
 Although my projects have mainly focused on Lab related work, I am also interested in (and love) field work.
 I participated in the 2016 international Bird Fair of Colombia and have a general interest in Conservation and Ecology, specifically in Amphibians and diseases, which led me to the Catenazzi Lab.
-I analyzed measurements of field body temperatures during the summer of 2018.
+I analyzed measurements of field body temperatures during summer 2018.

-I am a soon to be Biologist with emphasis in Molecular Biology and Biotechnology from Icesi University located in Cali, Colombia.
+I am a Biologist with emphasis in Molecular Biology and Biotechnology from Icesi University located in Cali, Colombia.
 My research interests are Animal Physiology and Molecular Biology.
 I participated in a project that studied mechanisms of neuroprotection against ischemia, which later on became my undergrad thesis.
 I undertook the study of hypoxic pre-conditioning in cerebral primary cultures, learned various procedures and techniques such as MTT cell viability assay, immunofluorescence and immunocytochemistry.
 Although my projects have mainly focused on Lab related work, I am also interested in (and love) field work.
 I participated in the 2016 international Bird Fair of Colombia and have a general interest in Conservation and Ecology, specifically in Amphibians and diseases, which led me to the Catenazzi Lab.
-I analyzed measurements of field body temperatures during the summer of 2018.
+I analyzed measurements of field body temperatures during summer 2018.

 SIUC Creative and Scholarly Saluki Rookies Program 2016/2017